mdbridge/click-by-voice/README.md

 * 8/2020: New major version 0.21 released
   * Same-origin iframes are now supported
+  * as of 0.21.4, click-by-voice periodically checks and updates overlay positioning if needed; this includes removing the overlay if the underlying element is no longer connected/present
 * 4/2019: New major version 0.20 released
   * no official changes, but new experimental config feature available
 * 4/2018: New major version 0.19 released.